Joust (video game)

 The game was well-received by players and critics, and the mechanics influenced other games.
-It was followed by a more complex and less popular arcade sequel in 1986: Joust 2: Survival of the Fittest.
-Joust was ported to numerous home systems and included in several multiplatform retro game anthologies.
+Praise focused on the unique premise and enjoyable gameplay.
+While not the first two-player cooperative video game, Jousts success and polished implementation helped popularize the concept.
+It was followed by a less popular arcade sequel in 1986: Joust 2: Survival of the Fittest.
+While Joust was ported to numerous home systems and included in several multiplatform retro game anthologies, efforts to adapt it to other media and create updated video game remakes have been fruitless.

 Gameplay

 The player navigates the yellow knight (top center) around the game world to defeat the enemy knights.
 Scores and available lives are kept track in the bottom platform.
 An egg from a defeated knight rests on the middle right platform.

-Joust is a platforming game where the player controls a yellow knight riding a flying ostrich from a third-person perspective.
-The player navigates the protagonist around the game world, which consists of rock platforms floating above a flat island surrounded by lava, via two-way joystick and a button.
+Joust is a platforming game where the player controls a yellow knight riding a flying ostrich (player 1) or a stork (player 2) from a third-person perspective.
+The player navigates around the game world, which consists of rock platforms floating above a flat island surrounded by lava, via two-way joystick and a button.
 Home console versions, however, use game controllers with directional pads and analog sticks.
 The joystick controls the horizontal direction that the knight travels, while pressing the button flaps the ostrich’s wings.
 The rate at which the player repeatedly presses the button directly determines the bird's ascension, allowing the character to fly upward, hover, or slowly descend.
 When traveling off the screen to either side, the character will continue its path reappearing from the opposite side.

 The objective is to defeat groups of enemy knights riding buzzards that populate each level, referred to as a "wave".
 Upon completing a wave, a subsequent, more challenging one will begin.
 Players pilot the knight to collide with enemies.
 The higher of two jousting lances is the winner, whereas a collision of equal height repels the characters apart.
 A defeated enemy will turn into an egg that falls toward the bottom of the screen, which a player can collect for points.
 If the player does not collect the egg, it will hatch into a new knight that gains a new mount and must be defeated again.
 The game features three type of enemy knights—Bounder, Hunter, and Shadow Lord—that are separate colors and are worth different amounts of points.
 A pterodactyl will appear after a predetermined time frame to hunt the hero.
 Players can defeat the pterodactyl for bonus points.
 An indestructible Lava Troll will grab any character flying too low over the lava and drags them into the lava.
 Losing a clash against an opponent or contact with lava deducts an available game life; the game ends when all game lives are expended.
 A second player can join the game, controlling a blue knight on a stork.
 The two players cooperatively complete the waves, optionally attacking each other.